wlads/reefpoints/source/posts/2014-05-03-guarding-with-arrays.md

 # => []
 ```

-Notice in the second example that when we passed `nil` it created an
+Notice in the second example that when we pass `nil` it creates an
 **empty array**.
 Knowing this we can refactor our code:

 ```ruby